ThilinaHewagama/FolderAnalyzer/README.md

 # FolderAnalyzer

-A simple macOS application to analyze and visualize folder sizes on your computer.
+A simple macOS application to analyze and visualize file sizes on your computer.

 ## Features 📋